pbrisbin/yago/README.md

 to escape any commas or newlines that you do not want to signify an option or attribute delimitation.

-This version defines 4 options.
+This version defines 3 options.

-The second line introduces a special value in the default field.
+The second definition introduces a special value in the default field.
 `REQUIRED` means that no default is present because the flag requires its arguments be specified.
 Defining `REQUIRED` for an option that takes no arguments is dumb, but should be safe.